Earl Pomeroy

+As of 2025, he is the last Democrat to have represented North Dakota in the U.S. House of Representatives.

 Early life, education and career

 Pomeroy was born in Valley City in Barnes County in eastern North Dakota.
 He attended Valley City State University where he was initiated as a member of Tau Kappa Epsilon fraternity and later transferred to the University of North Dakota at Grand Forks, where he earned a Bachelor of Arts degree in political science and went on to do graduate research in legal history at Durham University in England.
 Pomeroy returned to North Dakota to attend the University of North Dakota School of Law, having received his Juris Doctor in 1979.
 In 2011, he received an honorary Doctor of Letters degree from the University of North Dakota.

 State government

 Pomeroy was elected to the North Dakota House of Representatives in 1980, and became North Dakota Insurance Commissioner in 1985, a post that he held until 1992.